2018 Royal Rosarians Milk Carton Boat Race

 A Rose Festival tradition dating back to 1973, the Milk Carton Boat Race has included boats of all shapes, sizes and styles.
 There have been boats struggling to stray afloat with just one rider and a boat that easily held eight people.
 You see boats built for speed and showboats that are just on the water for style points.

 The Milk Carton Boat Race is produced by the Royal Rosarians and presented by the Oregon Dairy and Nutrition Council.
-Enter today at: https://royalrosarians.com/Page/milk-carton-boat-race.
-The event promotes reuse and recycling, and all participants who choose not to keep their boats after the races will be directed to an area on site where the boats can be dismantled and recycled.
+Participants who choose not to keep their boats for future years will be encouraged to dismantle and recycle them at their home.